 The soft pillow in itself is not bad.
 It is just not compatible with the sleeping position.
 Each sleeping position has specific pillows that go best with it.
 For the side sleeper, what you need is a pillow that supports your head, neck, and shoulder in place comfortably.

-Orthopedic memory foam pillows are the best solution for this.
+Orthopedic memory foam pillows are the best pillows for neck pain.
 They are firm enough to support your head and neck without causing discomfort.
 They also keep a memory in that the pillow material maintain the shape of your head and neck where they lie thus holding your head in a stable position.
 You will need to buy a pillow that is just right size.
 Too high and the problem becomes even worse.

 This applies to people sleeping in all various the various positions – identify the type of pillow that is best suited for your position then shop for the appropriate size.
 If you are the kind of person that changes positions while you sleep but still want to use a pillow, shop for the sleeping position that you are usually in when you fall asleep.